 They were good orders that could have been fulfilled.

-The first fraud net to consider is your gateway’s.
-This fraud net is entirely in your control; most gateways allow merchants to customize the rules they have in place to catch a suspicious transaction.
+This fraud is declared by your gateway and is entirely in your control.
+Most gateways allow merchants to customize the rules they have in place to catch a suspicious transaction.

-Your gateway allows you to either ignore, block, or flag payments that fail
+Your gateway allows you to either ignore block, or flag payments that,

-- AVS (address verification) and CVC (the three-digit code printed on the back of a credit card) checks,
+- fail AVS (address verification) and CVV (the three-digit code printed on the back of your card) checks,

-- Transactions over a specified limit checks, and so on.
+- transactions over a specified credit limit check, and so on.

-Rather than blacklist and block transactions like these (that your gateway perceives are fraudulent), it might make sense to allow the transactions and flag it for a review later (whitelisting transactions can be just as bad).
+Blacklists and whitelists are among the top methods used by companies in fraud management.
+Rather than blacklist and block transactions like these (that your gateway perceives are fraudulent), it might make sense to allow the transactions and flag them for a review later (whitelisting and calling these transactions safe can be just as bad).

 - You can also reach out to processors themselves (via your gateway) or use third-party software to make sure the two fraud nets don’t overlap.